Table-hopping in bluff country

 "The longer I was in there, the more it didn't seem like very much money, really,'' he said wistfully after we left.
 He should have bought it, because he's still talking about it.

 So what if it's mostly downhill from Harmony?
-I'm sure I worked off the whipped cream, at least.
+I'm sure I worked off the hot chocolate, at least.

 Planning a trip: For more about Decorah, see A pocket of Norway.